JonathanWilbur/pem-ts/README.md

 The outputs will all be in `dist`.

-* `dist/web/pem.js` is the entire ASN.1 library for the web browser, which is not minified.
+* `./dist/web/pem.js` is the entire PEM library for the web browser, which is not minified.
-* `dist/node/pem.js` is the entire NodeJS library.
+* `./dist/node/pem.js` is the entire NodeJS library.

 ## Library Usage